webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 Additionally, the design of RFC 8030 relies considerably on the secrecy of push subscription URIs.
 Any application server in possession of this URI is able to send messages to the user agent.
-If usage of a subscription could be limited to a single application server, this would reduce the impact of the push subscription URI being learned by an unauthorized party.
+If use of a subscription could be limited to a single application server, this would reduce the impact of the push subscription URI being learned by an unauthorized party.